Waltham Neighbors For Safe Solar

 After reading the proposed plans for the solar power plant, neighbors knew they needed to alert others living nearby as well as band together to make their voices heard.
 The grassroots organization called Waltham Neighbors for Safe Solar (WNFSS) was formally created.
 Around that same time, an early petition was created by one of the neighbors who is now on the WNFSS core working committee.
 Over 500 people signed our petition, which was ignored by the Lexington Planning Board in the end since they approved the project without any of the safety demands we listed in our petition.

-Since then, the neighbors have learned that the cutting of the over 1040 mature trees adjacent to the Cambridge drinking water reservoir will cause a pollution hazard to that public water supply.
+Since then, the neighbors have learned that the cutting of the over 1040 mature trees adjacent to the Cambridge drinking water reservoir will cause a pollution hazard to that public water supply, not to mention the coyotes, deer, foxes, and other wildlife that will be displaced, spilling out into our yards and onto our streets.

 Everything we know to date is reflected on this web site and we continue to work to find, verify, and post relevant, credible (verifiably factual) information.
 We also send out email updates to our email list when an action is needed or a significant update is available.
 Send an email to WalthamNeighborsForSafeSolar@gmail.com to sign up.
 We will not share your email with anyone and will only use it to provide important new information that will help as we journey together to fight this unsafe project.
 We also continue to add interested volunteers to our working group.